Monday, November 07, 2005

 In New Jersey, these statewide contests always narrow before Election Day and feint toward drama.
 Then, the candidate that you always figured would win ends up winning.
 So much bluster, so much money spent, so much rhetoric, so many attack ads, and so little genuine consequence.
 In New Jersey, we often pretend that slander and dirty tricks during the course of an election are cute, but here was one was a campaign to test the patience of political enthusiasts on both sides.
 You might check poll data every day and use PoliticsNJ as your start page.
 If you weren't turned off when the candidates started using each other's ex-wives and girlfriends as campaign props, then the problem is you.

 I have never been enthusiastic about Jon Corzine.
 In 2000, he spent $34 million dollars to deny Jim Florio the Senate seat he was born to fill.
 This time out, he's muscling aside Richard Codey.
 I understand that around here there is no worship as profound as the idolatry of the wallet, but I disliked the sense of entitlement with which he bulldozed both of his more experienced and more qualified rivals.
 I am pleased that Senator Corzine voted against the Iraq War, but I hardly consider that a politically courageous stand for a New Jersey legislator to take.
-No matter how many SUVs you see on Interstate 80,
+No matter how many SUVs you see on Interstate 80, this is not tank country.

 His opponent, Doug Forrester, accuses Corzine of coziness with the Democratic political organizations that dominate Jersey government.
 He is not blowing the cover off of anything here.
 Forrester's entire justification for running is his well-advertised belief that he's the man best suited to clean up the state -- a claim that is undermined by the candidate himself every time he gets on television and opens his mouth.
 No matter how often the Forrester camp pays for TV footage of Rudy Giuliani testifying to his graft-busting powers, the idea of this colorless, uncharismatic businessman successfully disentangling the cables of corruption and influence is so patently ridiculous that it practically satirizes itself.